LeToNode/Play2.0-CN-doc/javaGuide/main/forms/JavaFormHelpers.md

 )
 ```

-Now you have to generate as many inputs for the **emails** field as the form contain.
+Now you have to generate as many inputs for the `emails` field as the form contains.
 Just use the `repeat` helper for that:

 ```
 @inputText(myForm("name"))